 The headline above the scan buttons which usually says "Scan from 0" will change accordingly showing a message like "Scan #n from m" which means that the regex engine is trying to find the nth match starting at character m of the target string.
-The target message area will be changed as well - it'll say "Match #nfrom k to l" instead of "Match from k to l" (or it'll say "No further match" instead of "No match" if you've pressed the scan forward button too often).
+The target message area will be changed as well - it'll say "Match #n from #n to #n instead of "Match from #n to #n to #n to #n match" if you've pressed the scan forward button too often).

-35.5.7 Narrowing the scan
+37.5.7 Narrowing the scan